 - Launch help

-Want to explore internationalisation for your own store?
+Want to explore internationalization for your own store?
 Check out the International Expansion Pack here.

-And if you’ve got questions about any part of the internationalisation process, drop us a comment below, and we’ll get back to you as soon as we can.
+If you have any questions about any part of the internationalization process, drop us a comment below, and we’ll get back to you as soon as we can.